-We love dips because they are so easy and versatile, and hummus is one of our favourites.
-Take another favourite ingredient- ruby red roasted beets and you have the most beautifully vibrant Roasted Beet Hummus recipe.
+I love dips because they are easy and versatile, and hummus is one of my favorites.
+Take another favorite ingredient- ruby red roasted beets, and you have the most beautifully vibrant Roasted Beet Hummus recipe.

-We give you some delicious hummus variations in our Hot & Cold Picnic Dips edition, including a delicious recipe for traditional homemade hummus.
-We also give you everything you need to know on how to roast beets (it’s a lot simpler than you think).
+I give you some delicious hummus variations in our Hot & Cold Picnic Dips edition, including a delicious recipe for traditional homemade hummus.
+I also give you everything you need to know about roasting beets (it’s much simpler than you think).

-This easy, bright pink and creamy beet hummus recipe is just as easy but will make such a big statement on any picnic spread.
-It’s also a very nutritious and delicious snack, appetiser or spread.
+This easy, bright pink, and creamy beet hummus recipe is just as easy but will make such a big statement on any picnic spread.
+It’s also a nutritious and delicious snack, appetizer, or spread.

 What to Eat with Beet Hummus

 As with any dip, you can serve beetroot hummus with any of the following dippers: